The Kayapo (Mebêngôkre), guardians of the forest

 The Kayapo embody a harmonious coexistence between humanity and nature.
 Their commitment to preserving the Amazon and their inspiring culture remind everyone of the importance of protecting our environment for future generations.

-You can find further information on the website of the Museum of Chinese and Ethnographic Art
+You can find more information on the website of the Chinese and Ethnographic Art Museum